What to Do If You Contribute Too Much to Your Roth IRA

 3 Ways to Handle Excess Roth IRA Contributions

-If you find that you've contributed too much to your Roth IRA, there are several possible remedies.
-You'll generally need to act before your tax-filing deadline for the year (including extensions) to avoid penalties.
-The penalty is currently a 6% tax on your excess contributions.
+There are several possible remedies if you find that you've contributed too much to your Roth IRA.
+You must generally act before your tax-filing deadline for the year, including extensions, to avoid penalties.
+The penalty is a 6% tax on your excess contributions.

 1. Withdraw Your Excess Contributions

-You won't face any penalties if you simply withdraw your excess contribution—plus any income it has earned in the meantime—by the due date for your tax return, including extensions.
-You will, however, have to include the earnings portion in your taxable income for the year.
+You won't face any penalties if you simply withdraw your excess contribution plus any income it has earned by the due date for your tax return, including extensions.
+But you'll have to include the earnings portion in your taxable income for the year.
 The technical term for these earnings is net income attributable (NIA).

 2. Recharacterize Your Excess Contributions